Server data from the Official MCP Registry

 }From the project's GitHub README.

-npx, recommended for quick start)No installation required. npx downloads and runs the package on demand.
-Add -y as the first arg to skip the confirmation prompt.
+npx, recommended for quick start)No installation needed. npx downloads and runs the package on demand.
+Add -y as the first argument to skip the confirmation prompt.

 {